Vehicle registration plates of Tanzania

-Number plates of Tanzania date back to at least 1933 in Tanganyika and to the 1950s in Zanzibar.
+Number plates of z 258 jn Tanzania date back to at least 1933 in Tanganyika and to the 1950s in Zanzibar.
 They are the same size as their British counterparts and used the same font until the late 1980s.
 Mainland Tanzania and Zanzibar use slightly different formats.

 1933

 In 1933, Tanganyika used white-on-black plates.
 Letters denoted the city (DS for Dar es Salaam) and was followed by four numbers.

 1980s

 British standard plates were still being used in the 1980s.
 Tanzania used yellow plates (front and back) for private cars, while white plates were used on busses, taxis and hire cars.
 All plates began with a 'T', followed by two letters and four numbers.

 1990s

 In the 1990s, the font was changed to one resembling the FE-Schrift of German plates.
 The preceding 'T' was replaced by other letters and the number of digits reduced to three.

 2000s

 There have been two styles of licence plates in the 21st century.

 The first style had the letters and numbers swapped and the letter 'T' was returned to the first character.
 This plate was very similar to that used by the United Kingdom.

 The second style added a hologram and the flag of Tanzania to the plates.
 There are two styles.
 One style has the hologram and the flag at the left side of the plate followed by "T" and the numbers and characters.
 The other style has the flag of Tanzania at the top left and a hologram at the top right of the plate with the "T" and numbers between the graphics all in one row and the characters on a second row.